jtadiar/kapsule-studio/README.md

-# Kapsule Studio - AI Music Video Content Generator
+# Kapsule Studio - Music Video Content Generator

 > Transform your music into stunning AI-generated video content using Google's Veo 3.0 and Gemini 2.5 Flash